Luana Vaetoe, Chief Executive Officer

 Luana was appointed Chief Executive Officer (CEO) of BI in July 2013, having demonstrated success in strategic business planning and implementation as Agency Director.
 Under her leadership as CEO, Becoming Independent has seen significant positive outcomes in various areas.
 A program designed to support the unique needs of the rapidly growing numbers of young adults on the autism spectrum launched in 2016 thanks to an infusion of private sector funding, and is now at full capacity.
 In 2017, the agency launched a significant expansion of its Social Enterprise Division, allowing BI to create community based opportunities for job training and market wage employment while generating revenue to continue advancing quality services.
 BI now operates two groundbreaking food service enterprises, providing all concession services on the SMART Train, and in 2018 opened the BI Buzz Café at Kaiser Permanente’s new Mercury Way Medical Offices in Santa Rosa.
 BI has experienced annual double digit increases in fund raising since Luana assumed the role of CEO, helping to fuel program growth and innovation.
 Luana received The North Bay Business Journal’s (NBBJ) Nonprofit Leadership Award as well as their 40 Under 40 Award for the positive community impact made by Becoming Independent under her leadership.
 In 2014, Becoming Independent was awarded Business of the Year by the Young Professionals Network for excellence in developing young professionals in the community and in the workplace and has been selected by The NBBJ as one of the North Bay’s Best Places to Work each year from 2013-2018.
 Luana is a recent graduate of the University of Delaware’s National Leadership Institute on Developmental Disabilities.

-Paula Finley, Director of Program Operations
+Paula Finley, Chief of Services

 Paula was enticed by the idea of working at Becoming Independent as she was seeking a fun “retirement” job where she made a difference.
 Leaving Bank of America after 10 years, where she served as an AVP consolidating banking functions from branches into service centers, and wanting to forego the Petaluma to SF commute, Paula stepped out of the work world to raise her three children.
 She was very involved in the early years of the homeschooling movement, focusing on learning styles and curriculum development.
 This passion morphed into her tutoring high school students preparing for college entry math tests.
 Her subsequent work with SCOE, assisting in classrooms for medically fragile and students with autism and other IDD, led her to BI.
 Paula joined BI in February of 2011 and became Manager of the Production Services team in June of 2011.
 She had the privilege of leading BI’s vocational team through the transition from sub minimum wage to minimum wage in January of 2018.
 She continues to work to not only ensure BI remains a fun place to work but that it truly exemplifies its values in all areas, supports individuals to live self-determined lives and celebrates the staff who make BI the best.
 Paula is a graduate of the National Leadership Consortium on Developmental Disabilities program through the University of Delaware.